WazeDev/wme-open-gmaps-editor/README.md

 # wme-open-gmaps-editor

-Replaces Google logo link in the bottom right corner with the Google Maps Editor link.
+Adds a new button to the toolbar that opens the Google Maps Editor in a new tab.